Birband/tester-prestashop/README.md

 # tester-prestashop
-Tester written in Python to test funcionalities of implemented website under: https://github.com/ack2406/lampy-bright-clone
+Tester written in Python to test funcionalities of implemented website.
+Link to repository with implementation of prestashop using docker: https://github.com/ack2406/lampy-bright-clone